 The tool shed will serve as a communications center.
 Notices will be posted, along with the garden guidelines, and lists of approved organic soil amendments, pesticides, and herbicides.
-Master Gardener Volunteer contact for help with any problems and questions you may have, and a message board will also be there.
+Again, MGV’s help is available for any gardening issues and questions you may have; their assistance will be in accordance with the above COVID-19 precautions.

 You’ll be encouraged to use the square foot gardening procedure developed by Mel Bartholomew as a means of getting the most out of a limited space, but you can use whatever layout you want.
 By the same token, certain species and varieties will be recommended based on experience.
 Again, you may choose your own.
 In any case, the point you should keep in mind is that the size of the bed places a limit on how many types of plants you can grow.

 Each selected applicant will have a four-foot by twelve-foot, 10 inch high raised bed filled with blended topsoil amended with compost.
-Two plots will be reserved for home school students and their families.
-Three other plots are for local food pantry donations and Community Gardeners are asked to help with tending these.
+Plots will be reserved for home school students and their families.
+Other plots are for local food pantry donations and Community Gardeners are asked to help with tending these.

 Using a plot at the Sanford Community Garden is a privilege; the Advisory Committee reserves the right to revoke the privilege of any gardener at any time for any reason it deems appropriate.
 To be considered for a raised bed, complete and submit the “Application For Community Garden Plot”.
-Also, copy and print the Waiver and Contract.
+Also, copy and print the Waiver and Contract; copies can be made available for you prior to gardening.
 After reading, understanding, and signing it, send it via email.
-You can alternatively send it via Post Office mail to: Kev & Patty McKeon, 246 Blanchard Rd., Springvale, Me.
+You can alternatively hand it to, or send it via Post Office mail to: Kev & Patty McKeon, 246 Blanchard Rd., Springvale, Me.
 04083.